maiziex/HAPDeNovo/README.md

 #### To be able to execute the above programs by typing their name on the command line, the program executables must be in one of the directories listed in the PATH environment variable.

 ## Running The Code:
 #### Step 1 performs a multiple-sample variants call by freebayes/GATK.
 Multiple-sample called vcf file then is splitted into three single sample vcf files.
-The single sample vcf is further applied to Longranger as the precalled vcf to make the phased variants call.
-Alternatively, user can also use the following commands to finish this step. <br />
+The single sample vcf is further applied to Longranger as the precalled vcf to make the phased variants call.  <br />
 For GATK, more information can be found from https://software.broadinstitute.org/gatk/gatkdocs/org_broadinstitute_gatk_tools_walkers_haplotypecaller_HaplotypeCaller.php.
 <br />
 ```